spryker/spryker-shop-core/Bundles/ProductLabelWidget/src/SprykerShop/Yves/ProductLabelWidget/Theme/default/components/molecules/label-group/README.md

 # label-group (molecule)

-Displays list of labels (with text and icon or only with text).
+Displays a list of labels (with text and icon or only with text).

 ## Code sample